naamarin/multi-client-server/README.md

 will cause HELLO to be sent to client A. The server will add before that who the sender is the message, for example if B sent the message to A then A will show B sent HELLO.

-The EXIT command will disconnect the client and close its socket
+The EXIT command will disconnect the client and close its socket.